Shiv2k3/EZIndex/README.md

 ```
 ![9x6x6 node lattice](Images/9x6x6lattice.png)

-<h2>Spherical Domain</h2>
+<h2>Spherical</h2>

-The Spherical domain is useful for iterating over a spherical surface.
-The syntax for iterating ndoes is almost the same, except the usage of a custom struct Angle over the float2 to store the angles, and a node-layers system.
+The Spherical domain is useful for iterating over a sphere's surface.
+The syntax for iterating ndoes is almost the same, except the usage of a custom struct Angle over the float2 to store the angle values, and a layer based node count system.

 ```C#
 var layers = 10;